A Design Space for Multiscale Visualization: The Design Space

 \subsubsection{Association}

 \textbf{Association} is a subdimension that describes how marks representing the same item can be visually linked across simultaneously visible scales.
-It relies on a visualization including multiple scales visible at once, and was left blank for examples with a \textit{simultaneous} count of one.
+It relies on a visualization including multiple scales visible at once, and was left blank for examples with one \textit{simultaneous} scale.

-{\textit{None.}} Chromoscope, a visualization of genomic data at multiple scales \cite{lyi2023chromoscope}, does not include any marks or channels to show association between its different scales, so we code this subdimension as \textit{none}.
+{\textit{None.}} Mandelbrot Explorer does not use any marks or channels to show association between its different scales.
+Instead, it simply shows its scales on screen in a grid pattern.
+We code this subdimension as \textit{none}.
+If an example uses animation or interaction to show two consecutive scales, we code it as \textit{none}; we differentiate between explicit visual association and a reliance on memory.

 {\textit{Marks.}} Association can be done by \textit{marks}, often using connection \textit{marks} to show association.
-An example of this approach is Static Multilevel, where there are lines showing how the lower level and the focused point of the higher level are associated.
+An example of this approach is Rivet, where there are lines showing how the lower levels and the focused point of the higher level are associated.

 {\textit{Channels.}} The other option we identified in our corpus was association by visual \textit{channels} such as colour.
-Interactive Multilevel uses the colour \textit{channel} to show that the lower-level scale is the zoomed in to the blue part of the higher-level scale.
-Colour is used to show association in TraXplorer \cite{javed2010traxplorer}, an implementation of stack zooming where there are multiple levels and branches of zoom, as the colour of a selected region's background matches the colour of its zoomed-in counterpart's border.
+MizBee uses the colour \textit{channel} to show that the lower-level scale, in blue, is the zoomed in version of the blue part of the higher-level scale.